Skip to main content

 scripts/validate-valenar-story-docs.sh

-The validator checks frontmatter shape, required sections, duplicate entry_ids, authority-path existence, committed exposure_tier values, ledger coverage, placeholder-row rules, and accepted-entry audit status.
-It does not replace the story, reveal, or branch auditors.
+The validator checks frontmatter shape, required sections, duplicate entry_ids across nested story buckets, authority-path existence, committed exposure_tier values, ledger coverage, placeholder-row rules, accepted-entry audit status, and forbidden terms inside live story-entry surfaces.
+The forbidden-term guard scans live story, implementation, and capture docs for the same retired legacy and duplicate-prose vocabulary.
+These checks do not replace the story, reveal, or branch auditors.

 What This Pipeline Does Not Do